AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 **Data** part manages the storage, operation, and evaluation of data efficiently.
-It includes the ``ListData`` class, which defines the data structures used in Abductive Learning, and comprises common data operations like insertion, deletion, retrieval, slicing, etc. Additionally, it contains a series of Evaluation Metrics such as ``SymbolAccuracy`` and ``ReasoningMetric`` (both specialized metrics inherited from the ``BaseMetric`` class), for evaluating model quality from a data perspective.
+It includes the ``ListData`` class, which defines the data structures used in Abductive Learning, and comprises common data operations like insertion, deletion, retrieval, slicing, etc. Additionally, it contains a series of evaluation metrics such as ``SymbolAccuracy`` and ``ReasoningMetric`` (both specialized metrics inherited from the ``BaseMetric`` class), for evaluating model quality from a data perspective.